FOSSEE/st-scripts/plotting_data/script.rst

 the square of time T. We shall be plotting L and T^2 values.

 First  we will have  to initiate L and  T values.
 We initiate them as sequence of values.
-We define a sequence by comma seperated values inside two square brackets.
+We define a sequence by comma separated values inside two square brackets.
 This is also called a List.
 Let's create two sequences L and t.